karma-runner/karma/docs/intro/05-troubleshooting.md

 ### My tests are running really slow.
 What's going on?
 Make sure the Karma's tab is active.
 Browsers give inactive tabs only minimum CPU.

+Note: If you can't find the solution for your issue here you can also ask for help in the [mailing-list](https://groups.google.com/d/forum/karma-users) or [Stack Overflow](http://stackoverflow.com/questions/tagged/karma-runner).